What Age Can a Child Stay Home Alone? 4 Questions to Consider

 - Do they use appropriate conflict-resolution tools?

 As with everything in parenting, this takes time.
-It’s important to ensure your child feels confident when staying home alone by themselves before you add a sibling to the mix.
+It’s important to ensure your child feels confident when staying home alone before you add a sibling to the mix.

 Action Plan for Leaving Kids at Home